The 7 Key Steps for Digital Transformation Success

 Frequent communication of project goals, milestones, and timeframes helps maintain engagement and enthusiasm across the board.

-Clear definition of responsibilities and roles, and the ways in which they support the project, help minimise delays, errors, and omissions.
+Clear definition of responsibilities and roles, and the ways in which they support the project, help minimize delays, errors, and omissions.

 A straightforward, but adjustable, timetable allows for breathing room while still establishing measurable and visible progress.